Spring Cleaning Must Do’s Inside and Out

 Keeping It Cool

-The heat will be here before you know it!
-Get your AC up and running properly so you can keep your home cool.
+Get your AC up and running properly so you can keep your home cool before the days get hot.

 - AC Units.
 Set up your window unit or wall unit.
 Make sure you clean it once a month when using it – vacuum dust and dirt around it to prevent clogging, and change the filter.
 Remember to cover your window unit if you don’t remove it after the season.

-The rainy season is upon us, so make sure your home and yard is ready for it!
+Make sure your home and yard is ready for any downpours and wet weather.

 - Doorways.
 Make sure you’ve got inside and outside door mats for wiping wet shoes.
 Switch them to a fun spring pattern if you have ones from winter.
 Get an umbrella stand or tub for easy in-and-out access.

 - Gutters.
-Double check your home’s gutters, French drain system or downspouts to make sure they are clog-free, and water is moving away from your home’s foundation.
+Double check your home’s gutters, French drain system or downspouts to make sure they are without debris and clog-free.
+You want water to move away from your home’s foundation.
 Fix any broken or loose gutters from winter storms — rainwater that pools can really damage roofs, ceilings, attics, and walls!

 - Drainage.
 Observe your lawn during a rainstorm so you’re ready to address any drainage issues.
 Hire a contractor/landscaper to examine any problems with standing water or lack of adequate draining.
 You’ll have a better idea of the cause and consequences (basement flooding) of poor drainage.
 Proper grading, a French drain system or curtain drain may be needed.
 If you entire street has problems, you can always address city hall if it’s municipal issue.